 Any useful thing we know, or can know, about visual composition comes from only two reliable sources: intuition and science.
 Being that, at this time, science can tell us very little about how human brains make meaning from visual information (and this knowledge so far is almost entirely within the realm of how we recognize and respond to obvious stimuli, and not about how we experience art), intuition should be your primary focus.
 Keep in mind that, while we are all born with some intuitions, intuition can also be trained and improved with practice and learning.

-The turbulent history of visual art and the nascency of our scientific understanding of visual perception suggest that, when it comes to artistic expression, we are nowhere near the limits of human creativity, and a very long way from a complete understanding (if that is even possible) how art “works.”
+The turbulent history of visual art and the nascency of our scientific understanding of visual perception suggest that, when it comes to artistic expression, we are nowhere near the limits of human creativity, and a very long way from a complete understanding (if that is even possible) of how art “works.”
 Therefore, your intuitions about what makes for a good composition may evolve over your entire lifetime.
-Based on how little we know today about how people experience art, it is likely that our understanding of visual expression will continue to evolve long beyond our lifetimes.
+Indeed, based on how little we know today about how people experience art, it is likely that artistic visual expression will continue to evolve in new and unexpected ways long beyond our lifetimes.
 In this light it’s also easy to see the futility of seeking easy answers about what makes for a good composition.
-Any attempt to distill even a tiny bit of what we know (or don’t yet know) about visual expression into the scope of a book, a video, or a list of tips or rules for composition, is on its face ridiculous.
+Any attempt to distill even a tiny bit of what we know (let alone what we don’t yet know) about visual expression into the scope of a book, a video, or a list of tips or rules for composition, is on its face ridiculous.

 No doubt, if you researched composition, you likely came across such tropes as the “rule of thirds,” or some reference to such things as the “golden ratio.”
 Most people stop there and proceed to attempt to implement these so-called rules in their work rather than to research them further.
-Dig a little deeper and you will find that things are not quite as simple and straightforward as some authors want you to believe (or worse, that these authors themselves believe, having not done the research, and end up perpetuating the mistakes of others).
+Dig a little deeper and you will find that things are not quite as simple and straightforward as some authors want you to believe (or worse, that these authors themselves believe, having not done the research, leading them to perpetuate the mistakes of others).

 The history of art has nevertheless shown that artists who have produced works of truly lasting value are precisely those who have departed from any formal canon for aesthetics.
 In spite of the Golden Ratio’s truly amazing mathematical properties, and its propensity to pop up where least expected in natural phenomena, I believe that we should abandon its application as some sort of universal standard for “beauty,” either in the human face or in the arts.

-Similarly, there is no evidence to suggest that such things as the rule of thirds or the rule of odds or any other so-called “rule of composition,” point to any universal aesthetic preferences.
-To the degree that such “rules” are useful, it is only in prompting artists to think beyond the obvious function of representing subjects, and toward considering photographic creations in terms of visual relationships—as arrangements of visual elements (lines, shapes, colors, textures, patterns, tonal transitions) having a collective, synergetic, meaning.
-In this sense, so-called “rules of composition” are most useful not as templates to design photographs by, but in demonstrating that it’s useful to break away from what John Szarkowski termed, “habitual seeing.”
+Similarly, there is no evidence to suggest that such things as the rule of thirds or the rule of odds or any other so-called “rule of composition,” point to any universal aesthetic ideal.
+To the degree that such “rules” are useful, it is only in prompting artists to think beyond the obvious function of representing subjects, and toward considering visual creations in terms of relationships—deliberate arrangements of elements (lines, shapes, colors, textures, patterns, tonal transitions) having a collective, synergetic, meaning.
+In this sense, so-called “rules of composition” may be considered useful, not as templates to design photographs by, but in demonstrating that images become more expressive when they break away from what John Szarkowski termed, “habitual seeing.”
 (In Szarkowski’s words: “Photography, if practiced with high seriousness, is a contest between a photographer and the presumptions of approximate and habitual seeing.”)

 When our goal is to express meaning, rather than appearances, it’s not enough to portray things that may have meaning; we must also signal to our viewers that they should not stop once they recognize some object or scene and think they are done.
-When we depart from composing photographs in the same way that a random person would perceive by “habitual seeing,” we create the effect of visual tension.
-We throw the brains of our viewers a visual curve ball: we show them something they are not used to seeing, prompting them to explore further.
-This may seem like a good argument for applying compositional templates that are by design different from habitual seeing, but in fact it is not.
+When we depart from composing photographs in the same way that a random person may see an object or scene, we create the effect of visual tension.
+We throw the brains of our viewers a visual curve ball: we show them something they are not used to seeing, surprise them, prompt them to explore further.
+This may seem like a good argument for applying compositional templates that are by design different from “habitual seeing,” but in fact it is not.

-Templates by their nature are repetitive and in time become habitual even if they were not so to begin with.
-For example, it used to be that fisheye or ultra-wide lenses were rare and expensive, but today nobody finds their effect especially jarring.
-Photographs of the night sky also used to be rare and difficult to make, but today making photographs of the Milky Way amounts to little more than dialing in some camera settings, and so they have become common too.
+Templates by their nature are repetitive, and in time become habitual even if they were not so to begin with.
+For example, it used to be that fisheye or ultra-wide lenses were rare and expensive and their effects offered an easy way to create tension in a composition.
+Today, when most people have seen a plethora of such images, nobody finds these effect especially jarring.
+Photographs of the night sky also used to be rare and difficult to make, but today making photographs of the Milky Way requires little more than traveling to a dark place at some “right time,” and dialing in some camera settings, and so night sky images have become common too.
 This is the danger of templates, gimmicks, and other ephemeral novelties: they get less and less impressive the easier and the more common they become.
-Also, they rely on viewers feeling surprised or impressed by some visual effect, rather than on photographers’ ability to express meaning in their work.
+Also, they rely on viewers being surprised or impressed by some visual effect, rather than by a photographers’ ability to express moods and feelings visually, by way of deliberate composition.

 In terms of artistic value, a better way of thinking about photographs is not just as means of impressing viewers momentarily, but as means of arranging visual elements with an expressive intent—composing photographs based on what we wish to express rather than what we wish to portray.